darahea/joule_extensibility/tutorials/weather/step5/index.md

 In this step, we will remove the static messages in our dialog function and enable dynamic and intelligent responses via GenAI response generation.

+*Please note that this step requires the latest joule features and schema version `3.3.0`.
+If the assistant does not compile, fall back to static response messages as defined in step 4!*

 ## Preview

 ![image](assets/preview.png)